angular-sanctuary/learn-angular/src/content/docs/practical-course/api-server/json-server-installation.md

 ## Database file

-Create a `db.json` file with some data:
+To replace the static task list from the `TaskService`,  create a `db.json` file with some data:

 ```json
 {